 Education provides a second chance to many of our Mob.
-Achieving a qualification gives people the skills to get a job.
-Cultural education gives them the confidence to hold their heads high, with their feet firmly grounded in Country.
-Tranby gives them a welcoming family, a community, where they will always belong.
+Community programs help people to build confidence to hold their heads high, with their feet firmly grounded in Country.
+Tranby is a welcoming place, a family, a community, where they will always belong.

 What Our Students Say…

-Proud Kamilaroi man and graduate of Tranby’s online Diploma of Applied Aboriginal Studies
+Proud Kamilaroi man and graduate of Tranby’s online 10578NAT Diploma of Applied Aboriginal Studies

 Giving back to community by: